michaelhiggins8/prox_prototype/README.md

 # This is a web scraper for smart and final pricing

-# Local demo of shows screen workflow:
+# Local demo which shows screen workflow:
 https://www.loom.com/share/429d2bfaca5e4c17a6edbcfcc5772024?sid=46d45531-acce-4de2-931b-7693f55fb788

 # The flow is as follows: